RubixML/ML/docs/preprocessing.md

 - [Random Hot Deck Imputer](transformers/random-hot-deck-imputer.md)

 ## Feature Extraction
-Certain forms of data such as text blobs and images do not have directly analogous feature representations.
+Certain forms of data such as text blobs and images do not have directly analogous scalar feature representations.
 Thus, it is necessary to extract features from their original representation.
-For example, in order to extract a useful feature representation from a blob of text, the text must be encoded as some fixed-length feature vector.
-One way we can accomplish this is by computing a fixed-length *vocabulary* from the training corpus and then encoding each sample as a vector of word counts.
+For example, to extract a useful feature representation from a blob of text, the text must be encoded as some fixed-length feature vector.
+One way we can accomplish this in Rubix ML is by computing a fixed-length *vocabulary* from the training corpus and then encoding each sample as a vector of word (or *token*) counts.
 This is exactly what the Word Count Vectorizer does under the hood.

 **Examples**